Chicagolck/Python-study/README.md

 # Python-study
-These repository is for personal study only
+This repository is for personal study only